pingcap/blog/why-we-chose-tidb-over-other-mysql-based-and-newsql-storage-solutions.md

     Each billing application is deployed on multiple machines through [Keepalived](https://www.keepalived.org/), so the traffic is load-balanced.
 This guarantees the high availability of the application service.

-* **MySQL master-slave structure**
+* **MySQL primary-secondary structure**

-    The database layer employs the MySQL master-slave structure.
-Its semi-synchronous replication enables data from one MySQL server (the master instance) to be copied automatically to one or more MySQL servers (the slave instances).
+    The database layer employs the MySQL primary-secondary structure.
+Its semi-synchronous replication enables data from one MySQL server (the master instance) to be copied automatically to one or more MySQL servers (the secondary instances).
 This feature addresses latency and consistency issues.

 * **Failover**

     The billing application accesses the back-end database through a virtual IP address (VIP).
-If the master instance is down, the application service automatically drifts to the slave through a VIP, ensuring that the service is unaffected.
+If the master instance is down, the application service automatically drifts to the secondary through a VIP, ensuring that the service is unaffected.

 * **Data backup**

-    Through the master-slave semi-synchronous replication, the slave collects data from the online billing application.
+    Through the primary-secondary semi-synchronous replication, the secondary collects data from the online billing application.
 Then, it dumps the data files to a data warehouse through full and incremental replication.
 Online and offline computing tasks are performed there.

-There are over 50 MySQL master-slave structures like this, involving 200~400 servers.
+There are over 50 MySQL primary-secondary structures like this, involving 200~400 servers.
 Gigabytes of data are inserted on a daily basis.

 ## Bottlenecks